“The greatest achievement of humanity is not its works of art, science, or technology, but the recognition of its own dysfunction.”

-By being born in Zambia you get a chance to sell your entire working lifetime for :144.768 $ US $ (same as in case above)
+By being born in Zambia you get a chance to sell your entire working lifetime for 144.768 $ US $ (same as in the case above)

 Converted to a topic of our story you could purchase 41.362 pieces of Gillette Fusion 5 razor blades

-So we reached a final questions, are people worth equally all around a world, or is there a some weird kind of a stock exchange that sets up a value of a human being?
+So we reached final questions, are people worth equally all around a world, or is there some weird kind of a stock exchange that sets up a value of a human being?

-If a so stupid thing like a shaving razor is not the same in USA, Germany, and Bosnia what else is wrong in this world?
-What about food?
-Is “Nutella” same in Germany and in Croatia?
-I mentioned Croatia since people there started initiative and it looks like a agency will be formed to compare products that are being sold in the rest of the European Union by products sold there locally.
-Good thing for Croatia and it`s people, but meanwhile in some other “developing” countries, corrupt politicians, teamed up with CEO`s, Chairman’s, and local thugs are selling their countries, their citizens health and wealth and children’s futures for razor blades.
+If a so stupid thing like a shaving razor is not the same in the USA, Germany, and Bosnia what else is wrong in this world?
+What about the food?
+Is “Nutella” the same in Germany and in Croatia?
+I mentioned Croatia since people there started the initiative and it looks like an agency will be formed to compare products that are being sold in the rest of the European Union by-products sold there locally.
+Good thing for Croatia and it`s people, but meanwhile in some other “developing” countries, corrupt politicians, teamed up with CEOs, Chairman’s, and local thugs are selling their countries, their citizens health and wealth and children’s futures for razor blades.

-Well it is time to end this story, but explanation needs to be offered since it may look like this is not a story for a technology related site.
-Well, maybe it is not but it had to be told somewhere and i promised to my friends that i will write it down.
+Well, it is time to end this story, but an explanation needs to be offered since it may look like this is not a story for a technology-related site.
+Well, maybe it is not but it had to be told somewhere and I promised my friends that I will write it down.
 Maybe we wasted some time, maybe the things we figured were wrong, but we had a great time, and used technology to try to make our lives better.

-Our last night`s conclusion was to advice everyone not to buy razor blades or laundry detergents in countries with minimal hourly wage below 7 US $.
-It may seem funny or stupid but it`a free advice so take it or don`t :).
+Our last night`s conclusion was to advise everyone not to buy razor blades or laundry detergents in countries with a minimum hourly wage below 7 US $.
+It may seem funny or stupid but it` free advice so take it or don`t :).

-I don`t have anything against Gillette or any other company, this brand and product came in to this story by series of chained unplanned events, and it could be any other brand or product, but than again maybe they could do something about this.
+I don`t have anything against Gillette or any other company, this brand and product came into this story by series of chained unplanned events, and it could be any other brand or product, but then again maybe they could do something about this.